petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search.md

 In this module you will learn:

 * About search results pages and how to customize them
-* How to enable search across legacy content
-* How to personalize search experiences
+* How to personalize search experiences with blueprints

 Up First: [Understanding and Customizing Search Results Pages]()